The Prosumer Blog

 Advocacy for Others

 This self-paced online course will teach you how to advocate for others.
 Learn what to do and how to do it so that you are truly representing the wish of the person you are working with.
-About1.5 hours CEUs available for Peers certified under TCB.
+About 1.5 hours of CEUs available for Peers certified under TCB.
 This course is Free.

 Advocacy for Others